realizeapp/realize-deck/presentation.md

 * *Easy-to-use dashboard.*  Lets patients see their data at a glance
 * *Powerful administrative tools.*  Makes it easy for hospitals and clinics to manage patients
-* *Plugin architecture.*  Lets developers can write plugins that pull in data from trackers, analyze it, and display it to the user
+* *Plugin architecture.*  Lets developers write plugins that pull in data from trackers, analyze it, and display it to the user
 * *Full API.*  Enables mobile apps to leverage the capabilities of the platform

 ---